What it is

 folders, and research threads.

-If you don't have anything handy, no problem — we'll refine as we go."
+If you don't have anything handy, no problem; we'll refine as we go."

 If the user provides materials: read carefully.
 Extract voice patterns,

 vocabulary, themes.
-Use specific phrases from their writing when writing
+Use specific phrases from their writing when

-the style section of the project instructions.
+writing the style section of the project instructions.
+Keep any text

 ### Step 1e: Confirm the profile